 Located in the forests of the Sanjay Gandhi National Park outside of Mumbai, the Kanheri Caves once served as a Buddhist monastery.

 - Karla and Bhaja Caves

-These caves overlooking Lonavala feature Buddhist carvings and architecture from the 2nd to 1st centuries BC.
+These caves overlooking Lonavala feature Buddhist carvings and architecture from the second to first centuries BC.
 Visitors can also swim in a nearby waterfall.